 Our faculty are highly regarded researchers with numerous grants, awards and citations to their credit.
 Some prominent research interests in the department are:

 - Action theory

 - Philosophy of mind, psychology and cognitive science

 - Scientific models and ontology

 - Philosophy of social science

 - Reference and indexicality in thought and language

-- The epistemology of testimony

-- Comparative ethics

-- Development and global ethics

-- Distributive justice

-- Bioethics

-- Ancient and early modern philosophy

 Prepare to make your philosophical contribution.